-Catalog Description: Prerequisite: HA 1923.
-Corequisite(s) HA 2813 and CHEM 1114.
-Upon completion of this course the student will be able to demonstrate skills in basic cooking techniques and methods, recipe conversion, and professional food preparation and handling.
-Additionally, the student will be able to recognize and safely operate common foodservice equipment used in commercial kitchens and demonstrate proficient culinary knife skills.
-This course is two hour lecture and a minimum three hour lab depending upon special event requirement(s). \$100 lab fee required.
-Additional Costs: professional uniforms and knives are required and are to be considered additional out-of-pocket expenses to the student.
+Catalog Description: Prerequisite: HA 2913.
+Upon completion of this course the student should be able to demonstrate advanced level cooking techniques and methods, recipe conversion, and professional food preparation and handling as well as managerial competencies.
+This course is one hour lecture and a minimum five hour lab depending on the event requirements.
+Advanced preparation may be required the day before or the day of an event. \$100 lab fee required which helps to cover your meal costs.

-HA Course Number HA Course Title ACPHA Standard(s) Learning Outcome(s) Artifact(s) HA 2913 Principles of Food Preparations The operation relative to the provision of hospitality goods and/or services, including foodservice management and/or lodging The student will demonstrate fundamental cooking techniques and methods and proficient knife skills.
-The student will Lab reports/reflections, special projects, special events, exams management and related services adapt an understanding of diversity and teamwork within the hospitality work environment Provision of sufficient areas of specialization to allow students to develop individual interests and talents The student will adapt to varied food production settings and build on areas of personal interests Special projects, special events, meals and/or event preparation
+HA Course Number HA Course Title ACPHA Standard(s) Learning Outcome(s) Artifact (s) HA 4983 Advanced Food Production The operation relative to the provision of hospitality goods and/or services, including foodservice management and/or lodging management and related services; The student will create and execute a meal(s) from menu conception, recipe conversion and costing, through marketing, production, personnel management Special project, special events, meals and/or event preparation, menu, costing spreadsheet